 At present, all travelers to the UK must quarantine for at least 10 days.
 Travelers from any of the countries listed on the current UK government high-risk ‘red list’ (countries in South America, in southern Africa, and also Portugal) must quarantine in government-sanctioned hotels, largely at their own expense.
 All other travelers will quarantine in their local UK residence.
-London Center staff will arrange transportation and guidance in advance to all students.
+London Center will provide guidance for students about their independent travel from the airport to their flats.

 Quarantine or isolation is a personal responsibility, and means that the person cannot leave their home for any reason.
 Failure to comply with the requirements is an offense that can be punished with a government-issued fine up to £10,000, payable by the student.

 Syracuse London will ensure students are safe and well-looked after during the initial 10-day quarantine period.

 - A housing welcome pack will be provided on arrival

 - Center staff will signpost grocery delivery services and any other supplies or assistance students may require during this period

 - Center staff will support students through regular contact and engagement, including orientation activities and the start of classes, if necessary.